Battle of Kesternich: The Second Battle for Kesternich

-Tank support proved problematic.
-Once again, ineffective tank support seemed to be the order of the day.
-This time, the attached company of the 736th Tank Battalion had not even seen combat action yet.
+Tank support proved problematic as the attached company of the 736th Tank Battalion had not seen combat action previously.
 One tank platoon was attached to Company E, and one to Company F, which also had a section of tank destroyers.
 The third tank platoon and the other section of tank destroyers acted as a battalion reserve.
-The infantry went into combat without knowledge that their armor support had not been blooded.
 One platoon leader later remarked that timid tank support was worse than none at all.
 Squad leaders in highly exposed positions on the back of tanks became a common sight as they attempted to guide the armor forward into firing positions.

 With ample time to develop their defense, the Volksgrenadiers had emplaced machine gun positions in houses and in the rubble behind mine fields and wire.
 Each of these strong points became an exercise in and of itself in order to advance.
 It took actions like those of squad leader Jonah Edward Kelley, who singlehandedly destroyed several machine-gun emplacements before being killed, to push the attack.
 At the end of the first day, the battalion had only advanced a couple of hundred yards into the rubble.

-The quagmire continued the second day.
-Bitter house-to-house and rubble pile to rubble pile was the order of the day.
-Eye-to-eye contact was more common than not.
+Bitter house-to-house and rubble pile to rubble pile continued on the second day.
 The advance made about as much gain as during the first day.
 However, this left the German defenders with a mere toehold on the village's eastern side.

-On the third day, the 2nd Battalion finally wrestled the village from the grasp of the defenders by noon.
+On the third day, the 2nd Battalion finally captured the village by noon.
 The Americans now held a key position along the Kesternich ridge; in the first week of December, they had captured the Brandenburg-Bergstein ridge.
 They now held the two ridgelines on either side of the Schmidt ridge.
 This opened the way for the 309th RCT in conjunction with portions of the 310th RCT to push down that ridgeline to capture the Schwammenauel Dam.